-of businesses have special approach/rules for hiring veterans
+of businesses have special approach/rules for hiring veterans of the war in Eastern Ukraine.

 Priority consideration of veteran candidates for the job.
 Zero work experience requirements for veterans seeking to gain new experience and a new vocation.

 When candidates for a position are considered, the former military are given a priority even despite lack of experience in the kitchen positions.
 We train them, give advice as to veteran-related matters, and encourage the participation in volunteer/public programs assisting in setting up a business.